eunomia-bpf/bpf-developer-tutorial/src/7-execsnoop/README_en.md

 This code defines an eBPF program for capturing the entry of the `execve` system call.

-In the entry program, we first obtain the process ID and user ID of the current process, then use the `bpf_get_current_task` function to obtain the `task_struct` structure of the current process, and use the `bpf_get_current_comm` function to read the process name.
+In the entry program, we first obtain the process ID and user ID of the current process, then use the `bpf_get_current_task` function to obtain the `task_struct` structure of the current process, and use the `bpf_probe_read_str` function to read the process name.
 Finally, we use the `bpf_perf_event_output` function to output the process execution event to the perf buffer.

 With this code, we can capture process execution events in the Linux kernel and analyze the process execution conditions.Instructions: Translate the following Chinese text to English while maintaining the original formatting: